techidaily/site-facebook/source/_posts/fixing-the-failure-of-fb-notifications-to-load.md

 Close

- You can also turn on[Time Sensitive Notifications on your iPhone](https://www.makeuseof.com/ios-15-time-sensitive-notifications-explained/) for urgent content.
+ You can also turn on [Time Sensitive Notifications on your iPhone](https://www.makeuseof.com/ios-15-time-sensitive-notifications-explained/) for urgent content.

 For an Android device, follow these steps: